-The REIT is focused on acquiring a portfolio of retail and mixed-use retail community and neighbourhood centres, generally in the mid-market deal size range of \$10 to \$40 million, from both primary and secondary markets across Canada.
+The REIT is focused on acquiring and managing a portfolio of retail and mixed-use retail community and neighbourhood centres, generally in the mid-market deal size range of \$10 to \$40 million, from both primary and secondary markets throughout Canada.
+The REIT's goal is to generate a reliable and growing tax-efficient return for its Unitholders.